Teaching, Learning, & Development Carpe Diem; Sieze the Day!

 STATEMENT OF RESEARCH, TEACHING, LEARNING, & DEVELOPMENT PHILOSOPHY

-“My research interests are at the intersection of internet strategy, innovation, and entrepreneurship with a focus on how digitalization transforms existing businesses and makes new businesses possible.
+“My research interests are at the intersection of cross-cultural management, internet strategy, innovation, negotiation, and entrepreneurship with a focus on how digitalization transforms existing businesses and makes new businesses possible.

 As a management professor who specializes in innovation and entrepreneurship, I have an obligation, through my teaching and my research, to help people to acquire knowledge and capabilities relating to innovation & new business creation, design thinking and integrative thinking, entrepreneurial management, online business & internet marketing strategies, leadership, negotiation, and communication so we can help build and shape a better world.